spyrostsat/AMSEEAS/README.md

 ## Installation
 ___
 It is highly recommended to use a **virtual environment** for both the installation of Python and the installation of all other packages.
-Assuming that you are inside a new folder with the correct versions of Python3 and pip installed and a virtual environment is activated, you can simply clone our repository with the following command:
+Assuming that you are inside a new folder with the correct versions of Python3 and pip installed and that a virtual environment is activated, you can clone our repository with the following command:

 `git clone https://github.com/spyrostsat/AMSEEAS.git`

-Finally, you can install the remaining packages listed in the `requirements.txt` file with the following command:
+Then, you can install the remaining packages listed in the `requirements.txt` file with the following command:

 `pip install -r requirements.txt`